On Bruhat-Tits theory over a higher dimensional base: Schematization of n -parahoric groups

-The structure of Lie algebra bundle on $V'$ is such that the Killing form is non-degenerate everywhere on $Z'$.
-By a Hartogs-type argument (see for example \cite[Theorem 5.10.5]{ega4} or \cite[Theorem 3.8, page 44]{hartshornelocal}), the Lie bracket $[,]$ on $V'$ extends to a Lie bracket on the locally free sheaf $V$ with the Killing form being non-degenerate on the whole of $Z$. {\sl In other words, $V$ is now a locally free sheaf of Lie algebras on the whole of $Z$ with semisimple fibres; these fibres are isomorphic to the Lie algebra $\mathfrak g$ by the rigidity of semisimple Lie algebras}.
-We denote this bundle of Lie algebras by $V_{_{\mathfrak g}}$.
+The structure of Lie algebra bundle on $V'$ is such that the Killing form is non-degenerate everywhere on~$Z'$ by virtue of our assumptions; see Section~\ref{charassum} (\textit{cf.} \cite[Section~6.4, p.~199]{jantzen}).
+By a Hartogs-type argument (see for example \cite[Theorem 5.10.5]{ega4} or \cite[Theorem 3.8]{hartshornelocal}), the Lie bracket $[,]$ on $V'$ extends to a Lie bracket on the locally free sheaf $V$ with the Killing form being non-degenerate on the whole of $Z$. {\sl In other words, $V$ is now a locally free sheaf of Lie algebras on the whole of $Z$ with semisimple fibres; these fibres are isomorphic to the Lie algebra $\mathfrak g$ by the rigidity of semisimple Lie algebras}.
+We denote this bundle of Lie algebras by $V_{\mathfrak g}$.